webcomponents/webcomponents.github.io/src/documents/articles/a-quick-polymer-introduction.html.md

 <blockquote style="margin-top:60px;margin-bottom:30px;font-style:italic;color:grey;font-size:1.5em">I've a feeling we're not in Kansas anymore - Dorothy</blockquote>
 <br/><br/>

 # Web component recap

 Web components are a set of standards for creating reusable HTML elements.

 For example if you wanted to create an image carousel, you could make a new html element <code>&lt;image-carousel&gt;</code> put all the JS and CSS inside, and use this element anywhere you want.

 A key feature is the Shadow DOM, which encapsulates everything inside your element.
-So in the example above, CSS and JS cannot interfere from the outside preventing JS conflicts and CSS bleed.
+So in the example above, CSS and JS won't interfere from the outside preventing JS conflicts and CSS bleed.

-# Browser support?
+## Browser support?

 The four areas of web components are:
 * [HTML imports](http://www.w3.org/TR/html-imports/)